bazelbuild/continuous-integration/metrics/README.md

 - `gcloud app deploy metrics/app.yaml --stop-previous-version`
 - `gcloud app logs tail -s default`

+If the first command failed with `ERROR: (gcloud.app.deploy) Required file is not uploaded: [app.yaml].
+This file should not be added to an ignore list (https://cloud.google.com/sdk/gcloud/reference/topic/gcloudignore)`, run this command and then retry deployment:

+- `cp go.mod metrics/`

+Periodically you might need to update dependencies:

+- `cd metrics && go get -u && go mod tidy`

 ## Running the service locally

 The following steps allow you to run the service locally: